 These days just creating a great tool is not enough.
-There are million competitors and alternatives on the market, meaning focusing solely on functionality will not cut it anymore.
-To make sure you truly stand out you need to think, and I mean really think, about the end user.
+There are a million competitors, and alternatives on the market, meaning focusing solely on functionality will not cut it anymore.
+To make sure you truly stand out, you need to think, and suggest you think, about the end-user and customer experience (CX).

 What is it they want and need from your tool and how can you make their life just that much easier by presenting your solution.
 Not sure where to start?
-Let me share the 3 key points we practice here at Eylean.
+Let me share the three key points.
 I am sure you will get inspired.

 1 – Natural User Interfaces

 One of the first things to consider when creating your tool is how will the users feel using it.
 You should strive to create an interface that feels as natural to them as possible.
-Thus improving the rate of a succesful adoption and overall satisfaction with your solution.
+Thus improving the rate of successful adoption and overall satisfaction with your solution.

-However, it is really hard to say what exactly will feel natural to everyone that is about to use your tool.
+However, it is tough to say what exactly will feel natural to everyone that is about to use your tool.
 So what do you do to achieve the effect?
 It is simple – give your users options.
-A rule of thumb here at Eylean is giving our users at least 3 ways for completing any action.
+A rule of thumb here at Eylean is providing our users at least three ways for completing any action.

 2 – Something That Looks and Sounds Right

-Another very important thing to think of in regards to customer experience is the transition from the real world into your software.
-When coming up with a new solution it can be all too easy and too tempting to start creating new and better ways to do things.
-And while improving and optimizing various processes is never bad, you should be vary of wandering too far off the path.
+Another crucial element to think of in regards to the customer experience is the transition from the real world into your software.
+When coming up with a new solution, it can be all too easy and too tempting to start creating new and better ways to do things.
+And while improving and optimizing various processes is never wrong, you should vary of wandering too far off the path.

-If you wish, you can use it just like a physical board, with the exact same functionality, where all the tools go by the same names, thus creating a seamless transition.
-Or, if you need more, you can enjoy various additional built in functions, like time tracking, reports, extended task details, etc.
+If you wish, you can use it just like a physical board, with the same functionality, where all the tools go by the same names, thus creating a seamless transition.
+Or, if you need more, you can enjoy various additional built-in functions, like time tracking, reports, extended task details, etc.

-Having a professional service that can always be reached in a timely manner adds trust and satisfaction for any customer and thus guarantees their experience with your company and solution is only the best.
+Having a professional service that can always be reached on time adds trust and satisfaction for any customer and thus guarantees their experience with your company and solution is only the best.

 Ensuring your proposition to the client creates a great customer experience starts from offering options and analyzing their world and ends with providing a service they can always count on.
-While you may think it is all about what your tool can do, taking these few additional steps is what actually pushes you over the edge and keeps your customers returning time and time again.
+While you may think it is all about what your tool can do, taking these few additional steps is what pushes you over the edge and keeps your customers returning time and time.